No results were found...

 While the majority of responses will come from the first reminder email, follow-up emails will push extra respondents into action.
 It might take a few rounds, but persistence is worth it—as long as you don’t bombard people with constant emails.

 Aim to keep the message light and conversational.
 Avoid long-winded explanations or using jargon.
-A good rule of thumb is to use 2-3 sentences to remind the customer that they haven’t responded to your survey yet, like this one from Deliveroo.
+A good rule of thumb is to use 2-3 sentences to remind the customer that they haven’t responded to your questionnaire yet, like this one from Deliveroo.

 Deliveroo survey reminder email